ParallelMaths/parallel/pages/11-05-winners.md

 @[youtube](dUXW3Kh_kxo?start=30&end=596&rel=0) _(If you have problems watching the video, right click to open it in a new window)_

-In the game, each player picks number from 1 to 10 to add to a shared total.
+In the game, each player picks numbers from 1 to 10 to add to a shared total.
 The winner is the player who makes the total up to 100.
 You may want to practice this game with a friend to be sure you can always win.

 ::: problem id=5_1 marks=2
-__5.1__ Let’s suppose you’re playing with a friend and its your go.
+__5.1__ Let’s suppose you’re playing with a friend and it's your go.
 The total is currently 47.
 What number should you pick?

 <input solution="9"/>
 :::

 ::: problem id=5_2 marks=1
-__5.2__ 2 What is the 3-letter name of the game from ancient times which these games are based on?
+__5.2__ What is the 3-letter name of the game from ancient times which these games are based on?

 <input solution="Nim"/>
 :::